 Minimum Clinical Training Requirements

 E&H MPAS Students complete supervised clinical practice experiences during both their didactic and clinical phases of training.
 As a rule, in the formal clinical phase of training Supervised Clinical Practice Experience (SCPE) courses (i.e., clinical rotations), students must complete a minimum of 32 hours of supervised patient care activities for each course week.
-This results in a minimum of 128 hours for a 4-week rotation and 192 hours for a 6-week rotation.
+This results in a minimum of 192 hours for a 6-week rotation.
 This is in addition to clinical practice experiences completed in the didactic phase of training (e.g., experiences at the Free Clinic).

 Importantly, some states require a minimum number of hours completed in the Program to qualify for state licensure.
 For example, the New York Board of Medicine requires the following: